• Skip to primary navigation

 What is the water cycle?

 Water on Earth is recycled over and over again; it’s always moving.
-It is this recycling process that we call the water cycle.
+This recycling process is called the water cycle.

 1. Evaporation – water evaporates into the air